atimpone/aws-foundation-journey/1-dev-environments/2-2-create-master-aws-account.md

 Over the course of your cloud adoption journey, you will likely end up with a number of accounts ranging from a dozen or so to hundreds depending on the size of your application and data services portfolio and the granularity by which you choose to isolate the associated cloud resources and data across your organization and across the software development lifecycle (SDLC).

-## Starting With a New Master AWS Account
+## 2. Start With a New Master AWS Account

 The initial AWS account that you create will be configured as a new “master” AWS account in which billing for AWS services consumed across accounts will be consolidated and your Cloud Administrators will provision new “member” AWS accounts for development teams.